andiputra/BITTwitter/README.md

 BITTwitter is a lightweight, delightful, and simple to use Twitter client for iOS.
 It is an updated and improved version of my previous BSTwitter project.

+## Latest Updates
+* iOS Twitter framework integration - for devices with iOS 5 and above installed.

 ## Getting Started